rostools/r-cubed-intermediate/CODE_OF_CONDUCT.md

 disability, personal appearance, body size, race, ethnicity, age, or religion.

-Examples of unacceptable behavior by participants include the use of sexual language or imagery, derogatory comments or personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.
+Examples of unacceptable behaviour by participants include the use of sexual language or imagery, derogatory comments or personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.